Popular Milln Reef liveaboards Explore all liveaboards

 What To Expect On A Milln Reef Liveaboard

-Liveaboards to Milln Reef are the best way to visit this area situated around 60 Kilometres off the coast of Queensland on the Great Barrier Reef.
-Milln Reef offers excellent diving with several stunning sites to suit all levels of diver.
+Liveaboards to Milln Reef are the best way to visit this area, which is situated around 60 kilometers off the coast of Queensland on the Great Barrier Reef.
+Milln Reef offers excellent diving with several stunning sites to suit all levels of diving.
 The Queensland government has designated this beautiful reef a 'green zone Marine National Park', meaning that only limited fishing is allowed, enabling it to thrive and remain as a true underwater treasure.
-The water here is crystal clear with visibility commonly between 15 and 20 metres, and can reach 40 metres, giving divers an unspoilt view of the huge range of marine life on show - with turtles, sharks and barracudas to name but a few.
+The water here is crystal clear, with visibility commonly between 15 and 20 meters, and can reach 40 meters, giving divers an unspoiled view of the huge range of marine life on the show - with turtles, sharks, and barracudas, to name a few.

 Australian liveaboards to Milln Reef usually depart from Cairns.
-Diving trips commonly last 3 days/2 nights, allowing you to explore all the best diving on offer, whilst giving enough time for sailing and relaxing.
-The sites where liveaboard tours visit are all exclusive and non populated, and include Swimming Pools I, Swimming Pools II, Petaj Mooring, Whale Bommie and the Three Sisters.
-It's very likely that your crew will arrange some night dives if this is something that interests you, as Milln Reef is a great place to view a wide variety of sleeping animals at night.
+Diving trips commonly last 3 days/2 nights, allowing you to explore all the best diving on offer while giving you enough time for sailing and relaxing.
+The sites where liveaboard tours visit are all exclusive and non-populated and include Swimming Pools I, Swimming Pools II, Petaj Mooring, Whale Bommie, and the Three Sisters.
+The crew will likely arrange some night dives if this interests you, as Milln Reef is a great place to view various sleeping animals at night.

 What You Can See

-Milln Reef has a number of fun swim throughs and wall dives, with large numbers of small fish joining dive groups gliding through the water.
-The Three Sisters are a series of three huge bommies, rising from the depths, where common residents seen are schools of fusiliers, snapper and barracuda.
-In the sandy areas Whitetip Reef Sharks often take a rest, accompanied by Blue Spotted Stingrays.
-Looking up you're likely to spot schools of sweetlips, more sharks, and turtles, effortlessly gliding through the blue - make sure you've not left your camera on the boat!
+Milln Reef has several fun swims and wall dives, with large numbers of small fish joining dive groups and gliding through the water.
+The Three Sisters are a series of three huge bommies rising from the depths, where common residents see schools of fusiliers, snappers, and barracuda.
+In the sandy areas, Whitetip Reef Sharks often rest, accompanied by Blue Spotted Stingrays.
+Looking up, you're likely to spot schools of sweetlips, more sharks, and turtles effortlessly gliding through the blue - make sure you've not left your camera on the boat!

-Due to some shallower areas, Milln Reef is a great place to do a night dive, giving you the opportunity to experience to witness the magical underwater world from a different light (no pun intended!).
-It's likely your liveaboard crew will have incorporated a night dive or two into the itinerary, but if not, simply ask the crew and they'll be more than happy to accommodate your requests - of course conditions and diver experience dependent.
-Frequently encountered at night are sleeping turtles, reef crabs and painted lobsters.
-It's fascinating to see the colours of the corals at this time, and how different they can look to what you may have seen diving earlier during daytime.
+Due to some shallower areas, Milln Reef is a great place to do a night dive, allowing you to experience and witness the magical underwater world from a different light (no pun intended!).
+It's likely your liveaboard crew will have incorporated a night dive or two into the itinerary, but if not, ask the crew, and they'll be more than happy to accommodate your requests.
+Of course, conditions and diver experience are dependent.
+Sleeping turtles, reef crabs, and painted lobsters are frequently encountered at night.
+It's fascinating to see the colors of the corals at this time and how different they can look from what you may have seen diving earlier during the daytime.
 Again - ensure someone in your group has been designated to take the photos!

 Getting to Milln Reef

-The best way to experience Milln Reef is via a Australian liveaboard diving tour departing from Cairns, which will allow you to spend a good few days diving the reef.
-Liveaboards here generally last for around 3 days/2 nights, and often incorporate a number of other pristine reefs in the trip.
-Cairns is a popular tourist town in the North East corner of Queensland, with a good mix of accommodation from high spec hotels to trendy backpacker hostels.
+The best way to experience Milln Reef is via an Australian liveaboard diving tour departing from Cairns, allowing you to spend a good few days diving the reef.
+Liveaboards here generally last for around 3 days/2 nights and often incorporate several other pristine reefs in the trip.
+Cairns is a popular tourist town in the northeast corner of Queensland, with a good mix of accommodations from high-spec hotels to trendy backpacker hostels.

 Milln Reef Diving Reviews